 Kathleen A. Shea, Founder and President, Chairman, Board of Directors

 Kathleen holds a bachelor’s degree in Molecular and Cellular Biology from the University of Arizona.
 She has also earned masters’ degrees in Library and Information Science, and Public Health with an emphasis in Epidemiology, from the University of South Florida and the University of Miami, respectively.
 She and her brother both have tardive dyskinesia.
-She is currently writing a memoir on her cataclysmic experience attempting to withdraw from Seroquel, which she has taken long-term for insomnia, to be released in late 2020.
+She has recently completed a memoir on her cataclysmic experience attempting to withdraw from Seroquel, which she has taken long-term for insomnia, to be released in Fall 2020.
 Kathleen is also a veteran of the U.S. Navy.
 She lives in Spring Hill, Florida, near her family.

 Bill holds a bachelor’s degree in Non-fiction Creative Writing from the University of Southern New Hampshire.
 He has worked as a grant writer for the National Forensic Science Technology Center and the Coalition for the Homeless of Central Florida.
 He is author of several chapters of A Simplified Guide to Forensic Science and the children’s book, The Simple Little Salvation Story.
 He lives in Hudson, Florida, near his family.